Earth Notes: Can we live on (UK) renewables in the UK? (2009)Updated 2023-11-07 21:17 GMT.

 Answer: only if the green (renewable generation column) can be made at least as tall as the red (consumption) column, even ignoring issues such as intermittency (eg wind doesn't blow on demand to turn turbines during the TV soap break).

 (Prices/numbers are ~2009--2010.)

-Press the buttons (or enter your own numbers from your own spreadsheet) to find a way to keep the lights on without costing us too much each day or taking too much space!
+Press the buttons (or enter your own numbers from your own spreadsheet) to find a way to keep the lights on.
+Your solution must not cost us too much each day nor taking too much space!

 Look at the bottom of the green stack and you'll see the cost per person per day and how many UKs worth of land area you need to generate as you've specified.
 There's also a costs table further down for more detail.